Home

 Read More

-In 2022, Milken Institute SPH was awarded nearly $1.5 million through the U.S. Department of Health and Human Services’ Health Resources and Services Administration (HRSA) to strengthen the public health workforce.
+In 2022, the Milken Institute SPH was awarded nearly $1.5 million through the U.S. Department of Health and Human Services’ Health Resources and Services Administration to strengthen the public health workforce.
 The funding supports a Public Health Scholars Program that provides full scholarships to students who are pursuing training in and a career in public health at local and state health departments.
-Ten scholars graduated in 2024 followed by ten more in 2025 and they are all actively engaged and strengthening the field of public health.
-The final cohort of ten scholars is expected to graduate in 2026.
+Ten scholars graduated in 2024 followed by 10 more in 2025 and they are all actively engaged and strengthening the field of public health.
+The final cohort of 10 scholars is expected to graduate in 2026.
 Efforts are underway to identify new streams of funding to support this remarkable program.

 Kieran Bligh